-• Were there any Safe Drinking Water Act regulatory violations in 2022?
+• Were there any Safe Drinking Water Act regulatory violations in 2024?

-Yes, the maximum contaminant level (MCL) for trihalomethanes (TTHM) was not met during the 1st, 2nd, 3rd, and 4th quarters of 2022, and the MCL for haloacetic acids (HAA5) was not met in the 3rd and 4th quarters of 2022.
+Yes, the maximum contaminant level (MCL) for trihalomethanes (TTHM) was not met during the 1st and 2nd quarters of 2024 and the MCL for haloacetic acids (HAA5) was not met in the 1st, 2nd, and 3rd quarters of 2024.
 Compliance with the MCL is based on the calculated Locational Running Annual Average (LRAA) at two sampling locations in Chester, with a limit of 80 parts per billion (ppb, or μg/L) for TTHM and 60 ppb for HAA5.
 Notices of these MCL exceedances were provided to customers after each of those violations.
 TTHM and HAA5 are two classes of disinfection byproducts (DBPs) that form when the chlorine disinfectant reacts with natural organic matter in the water.
-Per the MassDEP, some people who drink water containing trihalomethanes or haloacetic acids in excess of the MCLs over many years may have an increased risk of getting cancer, and for THMs may experience problems with their liver, kidneys, or central nervous system.
+Per the Massachusetts Department of Environmental Protection (MassDEP), some people who drink water containing trihalomethanes or haloacetic acids more than the MCLs over many years may have an increased risk of getting cancer, and for TTHMs may experience problems with their liver, kidneys, or central nervous system.